DeepakC27/webpack-setup/Readme.md

     - TerserPlugin (minify JS)
     - HtmlWebpackPlugin (minify html)

-Common loaders are keps seperatly in diff file & to merge as per the env `webpack-merge` is used.
+Common loaders are keps separately in diff file & to merge as per the env `webpack-merge` is used.
 ```
 const mergeWebpack = require('webpack-merge')
 mergeWebpack(config, devConfig)
 ```

-#### Code Spliting
+#### Code Splitting
 In the repo both node_modules & components logic are bundled separately.
 This helps in reducing load time.
 When Both bundled together change in the components logic will result in chunk with diff hash name & when done separately node_modules chunk will have same hash name so will be picked from cache (if cached)

 #### Dynamic Import
-  Dynamically loading chunks to reduce inital load time. i.e
+  Dynamically loading chunks to reduce initial load time. i.e
   ```
   import(/* webpackChunkName: 'errorPage' */'./routes/ErrorPage')